 Non-typical narcolepsy symptoms

-My biggest reason for writing this article about my childhood is because not everyone only shows the typical symptoms of narcolepsy.
-The toll that sleep deprivation itself can take on our bodies shows these symptoms and if that is the case, maybe the sleep deprivation is being caused by narcolepsy or another sleeping disorder.
+My biggest reason for writing this article about my childhood is that not everyone only shows the typical symptoms of narcolepsy.
+The toll that sleep deprivation itself can take on our bodies shows these symptoms and if that is the case, maybe the sleep deprivation is being caused by narcolepsy or another sleep disorder.

 You can ask for a second opinion